diegomarquez/side-scrolling-shooting-game/README.md

   	- Make sure all the examples work with all the new changes in game-buildre core

 Generator
+	- Reflect changes made in this project in the generator
-  Fix .gitignore generation
+	   - Fix .gitignore generation
-    remove prefix from lib and game-builder
+	   	- remove prefix from lib and game-builder
-   Fix grunt task that generates config to not look into lib folder Add shim-config to generator
+	   - Fix grunt task that generates config to not look into lib folder
+	   - Add shim-config to generator
-   Add code to generator task
+	   - Add code to generator task
-   Put in all the changes made into this project into the generator
+	   - Put in all the changes made into this project into the generator

 ====================================================================
 ====================================================================